morpho-org/midnight-pocs/blue-callback-limit-order/README.md

 A small TypeScript implementation of a callback-backed Midnight lend offer.
 It shows a lender keeping USDC supplied to Morpho Blue until a borrower fills a signed fixed-rate offer.

-The example separates reusable maker and taker functions from a deterministic Anvil test.
+The example separates reusable maker and taker functions.
 The test uses deployed Morpho Blue, Midnight, `BlueBuyCallbackFactory`, and ratifier contracts on a Base fork, but it neither publishes an offer nor sends a transaction to Base.

 ## Implementation